Babalola94/LITA_PROJECT/README.md

 -  What is the total sales by product, region and month?
 -  what is the average sales by product?
 -  what is the total revenue by region?

+### Data Analysis
+This is where we include some basic lines of code or queries oe even some of the DAX expressions used during your analysis;